bradwestness/bradwestness.github.io/_posts/2020/2020-02-03-lack-rack-plex-nas-part-2.md

 {% include figure.html filename="pcie-x16-riser.jpg" description="This little bugger set me back $200." %}

+Doing some reasearch, I found that you also can't just run a ribbon cable directly from the motherboard, because the riser's have special "security" leads that the motherboard checks for upon boot, and if it's not present, the machine won't POST.
+Basically this is hardware DRM preventing you from not using Dell's special riser cards that are built specifically for this server.
+Bummer.

 Ultimately, I felt it was worth it because the whole point of this project was to build a solid Plex server and hardware transcoding is definitely part of that, in my opinion.
 But it's definitely an issue with using enterprise-grade hardware for a consumer project like this: if you're not careful you end up needing specialty parts and they don't come cheap.

 A fortune 500 company wouldn't think anything of this extra $200 expense, but it was basically half the cost of the entire server so it took a big bite out of my "cheaper than a Synology DiskStation" argument.
 Caveat emptor and all that.

 ### The Second Setback

 So, now that I had the PCIe x16 riser, all should be right with the world, right?
-I was excited to finally get the GPU, which had been sitting in a draw encased in it's static-free bag for weeks now, installed.
+I was excited to finally get the GPU, which had been sitting in a drawer encased in it's static-free bag for weeks now, installed.

 When I got the machine opened back up, another roadblock revealed itself.
 The GeForce GTX 1050 Ti I picked out was of the "two-slot" variety of GPU, meaning it takes up two expansion slots of space in the computer's chassis.